igomezv/Reconstructing-RC-with-ANN/README.md

 ## Repository Contents

+- **ALL_RC_mass_models.ipynb** contains the hyperparameter tuning for all the galaxies using `nnogada`. **load_all_models.ipynb** allows to load the `.h5` saved models, trained in the **ALL_RC_mass_models.ipynb** notebook. **RC_neural_model.ipynb** and **RC_mass_models.ipynb** notebooks have preliminary/exploratory tests.

-- **models**: This directory contains binary `.h5` files of all the neural network models we have trained.
+- **models/**: This directory contains binary `.h5` files of all the neural network models we have trained.
 These models are ready to use for predicting galaxy rotation curves.

-- **figures**: Here, you'll find various plots related to the reconstruction of rotation curves and the visualization of loss functions over the training period.
+- **figures/**: Here, you'll find various plots related to the reconstruction of rotation curves and the visualization of loss functions over the training period.
 These figures illustrate the effectiveness and convergence of our models.

-- **data**: This directory hosts the original observational data of rotational curves from the THINGS survey, kindly provided by Prof. Erwing De Blok.
+- **data/**: This directory hosts the original observational data of rotational curves from the THINGS survey, kindly provided by Prof. Erwing De Blok.

   ### Data References
   - Walter, F., Brinks, E., De Blok, W. J. G., Bigiel, F., Kennicutt, R. C., Thornley, M. D., & Leroy, A. (2008).
 THINGS: The H i nearby galaxy survey.
 The Astronomical Journal, 136(6), 2563.